Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \begin{prop}[Sectoral Output] The value of sectoral output for a generic industry $k$ is given by

 This can be written in matrix form as

 where $B$ is the $S\times 1$ vector of consumers' expenditure shares $\beta_s$ and $\tilde L_k$ is the $k^{th}$ row of the Leontief inverse, defined as $ \tilde L= [I+ \tilde{\mathcal{A}}+ \tilde{\mathcal{A}}^2+...]= [I-\tilde{\mathcal{A}}]^{-1}. $ Where $\tilde{\mathcal{A}}\coloneqq \mathcal{A}\hat \Gamma$ and $\hat \Gamma=\diag\{\gamma_1,..., \gamma_R\}$.
-Sectoral output exists non-negative for any $\alpha,\rho$ such that $\alpha(\rho-1)\in[-1,0]$. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof}
+Sectoral output exists non-negative for any $\alpha,\rho$ such that $\omega\in[0,1]$. \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof}

-Several features of Proposition \ref{indoutput} are worth discussing.
-The first observation is that the model collapses to the standard characterization of output in production networks when there is no inventory adjustment, as the second term in equation (\ref{sales_mat}) vanishes to recover $Y_{k,t}=\tilde L_k B D_t$.
-This occurs whenever there are no inventories ($\alpha=0$) or when current shocks do not change expectations on future demand ($\rho=0$).
-A second implication is that output might diverge as $n\rightarrow\infty$ if $\alpha(\rho-1)>0$.
-However, by the assumptions made on $\tilde{\mathcal{A}}$,\footnote{In particular the fact that $\sum_k \tilde{\mathcal{A}}^{kv}<1$, i.e., the assumption that the firm labour share is positive.} and the maintained assumption that $\omega\in(0,1)$, additional distance from consumption implies ever decreasing additional output, so output converges.\footnote{ In Proposition \ref{propdag} in Appendix \ref{dagsection}, I show that restricting the network to a Directed Acyclic Graph allows existence and non-negativity even if $\tilde{\mathcal{A}}^n\sum_{i=0}^n\omega^i$ has a spectral radius outside the unit circle which is the sufficient condition used in Proposition \ref{indoutput}. } Importantly, the model also collapses to the standard network definition of output in the non-stochastic steady state where $\Delta_t=0,\,\forall t$.
+Proposition \ref{indoutput} generalizes Lemma \ref{thmoutputline} along the network dimension.
+Several features are worth discussing.
+The first observation is that the model collapses to the standard characterization of output in production networks when there is no inventory adjustment, as the second term in eq. (\ref{sales_mat}) vanishes to recover $Y_{k,t}=\tilde L_k B D_t$.
+This occurs whenever there are no inventories ($\alpha=0$), when current shocks do not change expectations on future demand ($\rho=0$), and in the non-stochastic steady state where $\Delta_t=0,\,\forall t$.
+Second, output might diverge as $n\rightarrow\infty$ if $\alpha(\rho-1)>0$.
+However, by the assumptions made on $\tilde{\mathcal{A}}$,\footnote{In particular the fact that $\sum_k \tilde{\mathcal{A}}^{kv}<1$, i.e., the assumption that the firm labor share is positive.} and the maintained assumption that $\omega\in(0,1)$, additional distance from consumption implies ever decreasing additional output, so output converges.\footnote{ In Proposition \ref{propdag} in Appendix \ref{dagsection}, I show that restricting the network to a Directed Acyclic Graph allows existence and non-negativity even if $\tilde{\mathcal{A}}^n\sum_{i=0}^n\omega^i$ has a spectral radius outside the unit circle which is the sufficient condition used in Proposition \ref{indoutput}. }